IcarusLIM/momp4/README.md

 - **feed(bytes[, offset])**
     feed bytes to parser
+    params: bytes, bytes read from video file; offset, the start offset of the given bytes (if not provided, append bytes to last feed)
-    return offset to read next time and the length of byte suggested to read
+    return: offset to read next time and the length of byte suggested to read

 - **get_meta()**
     get parsed metadata
-    return (metadata, is done and ready to exit)
+    return: metadata; is done and ready to exit